n1ghtmare/dotfiles/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-Start `nvim` and run :PlugInstall then restart nvim and it should be working.
+Start `nvim` and run `:PlugInstall` then restart nvim and it should be working.

+# CoC Setup
+Run `:CocInstall coc-tsserver coc-html coc-json coc-css`